 Shame & Sexual Abuse

 Being sexually molested brings on a gamut of emotions humiliation, rage, fear, shame, blame and self-loathing.
 The worst fall-out of sexual abuse is doubting your own reality – did this actually happen.
-After the deed is done the perpetrator goes about like nothing happened.
+After the deed is done the perpetrator goes about as nothing happened.
 He will even mock you and make fun of your emotional problems.

 Like when the porn-addicted cousin made fun of me for wetting the bed, my psychological response to his sexual molestation.
 He not just destroyed my sense of self through his covert abuse, he went about humiliating me publicly and destroying every vestige of self-esteem.
 He got away with the abuse because of my enabler grandmother.